wernerkotze/topnot/README.md

   + `npm run serve`

+## If the above does not work

+`npm install firebase --force`

 ## Basic Overview

-The object of this application is to lower the percentage of bad haircut around the world.
+The objective of this application is to lower the percentage of bad haircut around the world.
 The application finds all available hairdressers in a 5km radius and displays the most popular personal in the area.
 Users can find hairdressers by area, price, style etc.